-A New York-based audiologist is on mission: To help kids with hearing losses learn more about how their ears work and how they can better understand the world around them.
+A New York-based Speech-Language Pathologist is on mission: To help kids with hearing loss learn more about how their ears work and how they can better understand the world around them.
 Her weapon?
 A bedtime story.

 .
 She already has a diagnosis, listening devices (e.g. hearing aids, cochlear implants, BAHA's, etc.), and now it's time to venture off to school.